Let me tell you what I know about temperament. These are some

 Finally, a great teacher in California, David Keirsey, chewed on all this for thirty or forty years and eventually wrote Please Understand Me, II, which made it popular and accessible, and improved on his first version of the same title.
 I suggest you get a copy and read it, if you want to understand yourself.
 Anyway it's cheaper than years of psychoanalysis.

 How I came to Myers and BriggsLet me tell you a little story about Keirsey's book.
-One day my fiance said to me, When are you going to get a real job? or something.
-Somehow I said to her, Back Off, I'm an Inventor!
+One day my fiancé said to me, When are you going to get a real job? or something.
+I retorted, Back Off, I'm an Inventor!
 (I guess having my own software company, paying my mortgage and my taxes and keeping it going for ten years didn't count as a real job.
 Go figure.
 Okay, maybe I'm a little sensitive about that.
 And you're right, we never got married.)
-So, anyway, two weeks later, she comes home from work and says to me, Hey check this book out, by Keirsey; my friend at work says it'll change your life.
+So, anyway, two weeks later, she comes home from work and says to me, Hey check out this book by Keirsey; my friend at work says it'll change your life.
 So now I read the first chapter, and go take the questionnaire at the end, and count the little check marks and add up the numbers, and it comes up with these letters, E, N, T, P. And I go to the section on that code, ENTP, and it says (check this out!): Inventor.
 Wow.
 That was not a coincidence.

 I have been curious about people since forever and after grad school I started informally to try to get some leverage on the problem of personality.
 I'll give you an example.
 In my copious reading, I found this quite excellent book on Birth Order, called Born to Rebel, written by an MIT sociologist full of statistics, and it showed me there is some information about personality in your birth order.
 Primarily that first-borns and non-first-borns are different in their attitude toward authority.
 Guess which group had the most positive things to say about socially progressive scientific revolutions over the last 250 years?
 Well, first-borns were generally most actively against scientific change and progress, let's just put it that way, and the later born you are, the more radical and pro-change you probably are too.